billmania/roboquest_ui/public/config/README_joystick.md

 The first attribute name must be terminated with a semi-colon, even when there is no second attribute.
-For example, "twist.angular.z;twist.linear.x" or "max_rpm;".
+For example, "twist.angular.z;twist.linear.x" or "servo0.angle_deg;".

 ### axes scaling